Exclusive - EU open to free trade but not Chequers customs plan: document

 It also explains EU concerns that "embedded services", such as the financing of car sales, represent much of the cost of many goods and that, under Chequers, Britain offers to match EU standards only on the final product, not rules that apply to, say, how workers produce the services that accompany them.

-The document also provides officials with an argument to counter British complaints that Brussels has offered to keep Northern Ireland effectively inside its economic rulebook in order to avoid border infrastructure with EU member Ireland that both sides fear could revive conflict in on the island.
+The document also provides officials with an argument to counter British complaints that Brussels has offered to keep Northern Ireland effectively inside its economic rulebook in order to avoid border infrastructure with EU member Ireland that both sides fear could revive conflict on the island.

-The issue, the document spells out, is that with 1.8 million people and "unique circumstances", the EU is willing to make a special case and that Northern Ireland is "much less of a competitive threat than the 60-million UK".
+The issue, the document spells out, is that with 1.8 million people and "unique circumstances", the EU is willing to make a special case of Northern Ireland, which is "much less of a competitive threat than the 60-million UK".

 May again stressed on Tuesday that Britain needs to see EU counter-proposals to move the Brexit negotiations forward.